pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

   - **Add early stopping**​ (i.e., stop gradient descent early, based on dev set error): This technique reduces variance but increases bias.
 Early stopping behaves a lot like regularization methods, and some authors call it a regularization technique.

-  - **Feature selection to decrease number/type of input features**:​ This technique might help with variance problems, but it might also increase bias.
+  - **Feature selection to decrease number of input features**:​ This technique might help with variance problems, but it might also increase bias.
 Reducing the number of features slightly (say going from 1,000 features to 900) is unlikely to have a huge effect on bias.
-Reducing it significantly (say going from 1,000 features to 100—a 10x reduction) is more likely to have a significant effect, so long as you are not excluding too many useful features.
+Reducing it significantly (say going from 1,000 features to 100 — a 10x reduction) is more likely to have a significant effect, so long as you are not excluding too many useful features.
 In modern deep learning, when data is plentiful, there has been a shift away from feature selection, and we are now more likely to give all the features we have to the algorithm and let the algorithm sort out which ones to use based on the data.
 But when your training set is small, feature selection can be very useful.

   - **Decrease the model size** ​(such as number of neurons/layers): **Use with caution**.
 This technique could decrease variance, while possibly increasing bias.
 However, I don’t recommend this technique for addressing variance.
 Adding regularization usually gives better classification performance.
 The advantage of reducing the model size is reducing your computational cost and thus speeding up how quickly you can train models.
 If speeding up model training is useful, then by all means consider decreasing the model size.
 But if your goal is to reduce variance, and you are not concerned about the computational cost, consider adding regularization instead.